nilesr/Mako-server/README.md

 If you include mod_default before this, this will never get called

-It's really only if you are using mod_simple_vhost but you don't want mod_default to serve any files, so you just take it out of the module order.
+It's really only for if you are using mod_simple_vhost but you don't want mod_default to serve any files, so you just take it out of the module order.
 Then, if no host applies in mod_simple_vhost, it will ideally eventually execute this module

 ### What if no module returns anything?